tomrittervg/crypto-usability-study/README.md

-== About ==
+## About

-If we can, some mailing list junkies including Tom Ritter, Trevor Perrin, and other folks at [messaging]() are going to try and run a usability study of different authentication mechanisms.
+If we can, some mailing list junkies including Tom Ritter, Trevor Perrin, and other folks at [messaging](http://moderncrypto.org/) are going to try and run a usability study of different authentication mechanisms.

-== Overall Goal ==
+## Overall Goal

 We have a bajillion things we'd like to run a usability study on, but to start somewhere and not overextend ourselves, let's focus on a single scenario: comparing 'fingerprints' of public keys, with three variables:
  - fingerprint type (hexadecimal digits, base64, etc)
  - comparison mechanism (business card, read aloud, another screen)
  - error rates of the fingerprints (perfect match, one subtle flaw, one computationally determined flaw)

-== Fingerprint Types ==
+## Fingerprint Types

 We suggest the following types of fingerprint types.
 There are certainly more, but the more we try to test the bigger we're making it.

-1) Hexadecimal digits ala PGP fingerprints: 8ACD 146E A94C EB12 E4EA  6915 66A1 0918 9B79 658F
+ 1. Hexadecimal digits ala PGP fingerprints: 8ACD 146E A94C EB12 E4EA  6915 66A1 0918 9B79 658F
-2) Pseudowords
+ 2. Pseudowords
-3) English Words
+ 3. English Words

-== Comparison Mechanisms ==
+## Comparison Mechanisms

 We suggest the following types of comparison mechanisms:

-1) Business Cards
+ 1. Business Cards
-2) Spoken Aloud Over a Cell Phone
+ 2. Spoken Aloud Over a Cell Phone

 We believe the error rate of speaking aloud over a cell phone will be at least as great, if not greater, than spoken aloud in the same room.
 Accordingly, we think we can cut that out.